French Open betting 2027

 French Open dates and schedule

-The French Open schedule is not released yet.
+The French Open schedule for 2027 is not released yet, but the ATP has confirmed it will kick off on May 23, 2027.
 It usually comes out at the start of the New Year.
 As a general rule the French Open will run for around two weeks and feature both day matches and night fixtures.

 Until the French Open draws closer the only betting markets available on this tournament are outright winner of the men’s and women’s singles events.
 As expected Carlos Alcarz and Jannik Sinner dominate the betting for the men’s singles crown, while Iga Swiatek sits atop the betting for the ladies’ singles championship.